srivathsav01/slow-start/README.md

 Both take any limiter in this package, and anything else with a matching `acquire` — the `Limiter` type is structural, not a base class.

-### No framework adapters

-The design called for Express, Fastify and Koa adapters.
-They are deliberately absent, and the reason is **reversibility**: adding adapters later is additive and non-breaking, while removing them once people depend on them needs a major version and a migration note.
-Shipping `attempt` keeps both doors open.

-Each adapter would also be about four lines of real logic wrapped in a permanent public surface with its own semver obligations, and the build would start tracking three frameworks' release cycles for it.

-The cost is real and worth naming: `app.use(limiter.express())` is what people search for, and a snippet asks you to understand the integration before you can use it.
-If adapters are added later they will live in this package under a subpath export rather than a package per framework — and only if someone asks for them.

 ## Metrics

 `RollingWindow` counts what happened over the last N milliseconds.
 It is a